zackmawaldi/Hangman/README.md

 # Hangman
-A game of hangman.
-Did this small project to play around with opening files with python.
+Hangman, the game.
+Did this small project to play around with opening files in python scripts.
 Uses 1000 most commonly used words in english language.
+Pretty difficult without a human hinting at ya.